jpmrno/Alma.old/Bootloader/BMFS/README.md

 Utility for accessing a disk or disk image formatted with BareMetal File System (BMFS).

+## Prerequisites

+GCC (C compiler) and Automake are required for building the BMFS disk utility.

+In Ubuntu this can be completed with the following command:

+	sudo apt-get install gcc automake

+## Building BMFS

+    autoreconf -fi
+    ./configure
+    make
+    sudo make install

 ## Creating a new, formatted disk image

     bmfs disk.image initialize 128M